Sid72020123/SUI-API/README.md

 You can still download the data from ```data``` folder in this repository!

 ### Note for Scratch Team
 If the SUI API is spamming the Scratch API then I will discontinue running it or reduce the number of requests made.
-Currently, it makes 1 request per 1 second.
+Currently, it makes 2-3 requests per 1 second.

 ### Thank You!